uptimesoftware/uptime-network-gauge/src/NetworkGaugeGadget-v1/readme.txt

 Installation Instructions:
 --------------------------
 1. Install using Plug-in Manager, following the standard process.
-2. Refresh dashboard layouts to see the new ones.
-3. Refresh the gadgets to see Metric Chart.
+2. Refresh the gadgets and select Network Gauge.
-4. Have fun!